niravmsoni/aspnetcore-dapper/README.md

 					- Address - No column present in DB
 						- Marking Write(false) since we do not want DapperContrib to generate field in insert statement

+	- Implementing 1..* relations
+		- 1 Contact can have 1..* addresses